 Each class has their own Reading for Pleasure book.
-This is sent home with a different child every night and they add to the book with a review or recommendation.
-This can be in the form of a review or a picture.
-Some children in Year 2 have also started a book swap, where they bring in books from home and others can borrow them.
+This is usually sent home with a different child every night and they add to the book with a review or recommendation.
+During the Covid pandemic, we won't be doing this.
+However, you can work with your child at home in review books in their reading diary.
+This can be in the form of writing or a picture.
 You can see some examples of the reviews below.

 Teachers read at least once a day to their class.
 We love to read a range of fiction, non-fiction and poetry.
 In Key Stage 1 we start to share chapter books which help develop imagination and concentration over a sustained period of time.
 We also begin to introduce the Year 2s to other genres, such as comics and dictionaries.

 Below is an example of some of the fun things we do when we find a book we love.
 We read "You're Called What?!" by Kes Gray.
 Then the children made up their own animals with silly names and chose a more sensible name for them.
 You can see the results below: